ClarkFieseln/tea2adt/README.md

   chmod +x *.sh
 ```

-  during first execution you will be asked to install dependencies: minimodem, gpg, bc
+  during first execution you will be asked to install dependencies: minimodem, gpg, bc, ...

   but you can also install them yourself with:
 ```